Qovery/documentation/website/guides/tutorial/how-to-deploy-your-application-on-aws-in-30-minutes.md

 If you need to add another app to your project, you just need to repeat the latest steps 😎.

 ## What's next
-Now you can see how you can [add a database][guides.getting-started.adding-a-database] to your app or [set up your domain][guides.getting-started.setting-custom-domain].
+Now you can see how you can [add a database][guides.getting-started.create-a-database] to your app or [set up your domain][guides.getting-started.setting-custom-domain].

 <Jump to="/guides/getting-started/adding-a-database">Add a database</Jump>
 <Jump to="/guides/getting-started/setting-custom-domain">Set up your domain</Jump>